-All sums owing to the Council from funds deposited in MMFs (£24.4m as at 31 March 2014) offer instant repayment.
+All sums owing to the Council from funds deposited in MMFs is £56.1m as at 31 March 2015 and offer instant repayment.

 Refinancing and Maturity Risk

 The Council maintains a significant debt and investment portfolio.
 Whilst the cash flow procedures above are considered against the refinancing risk procedures, longer term risk to the Council relates to managing the exposure to replacing financial instruments as they mature.
 This risk relates to both the maturing of longer term financial liabilities and longer term financial assets.